Logical or Relational: The Anatomy of an Ideal Team

 We all have triggers from unprocessed painful experiences that switch us out of relational mode into the non-collaborative, rigid, non-compassionate, non-relational mode.
 We will view those around us – particularly those who we perceive to be the source of our agitation – as enemies.
 We call this “enemy mode.”
 When in enemy mode, a person not only loses their ability to remain relational with the people around them in the present, they “also lose the ability to think relationally, and we even lose the relational connection components of our memories.”
 All the good, joy-based memories you have of the person you’re with are not accessible.
 For example, memories of the great lunch conversation you shared, or team/trust-building exercise you completed with a co-worker are simply not accessible.
 This applies to all relationships: friends, family, co-workers, church family, even your spouse.
 Yes, when operating in enemy mode you view even your spouse as the enemy.

 The built-in pain-processing pathway is in the right hemisphere (right side) of the brain.
 As we process social and relational information, it flows along this path – the relational circuits.
 As long as we maintain access and use of our relational circuits, we continue to operate in relational mode and will fully process any pain or negative emotion.
 The moment you switch out of relational mode (your relational circuits have gone “off”) you are predominantly using the left side of your brain to process the information and situation.
 The left side is the logical, analytical, and linguistic part of the brain.
 This is where problems are solved, conscious, rational thought is made, and words and numbers are processed.
-When in enemy mode, you are solving a problem, not being relational, and vice versa.
+When in enemy mode, you are solving a problem, not being relational.
 Some people live their lives operating entirely out of their left brain, non-relationally.

-The relational circuits are in a series of five different “levels” in the brain.
+The relational circuits is a series of five different “levels” in the brain.
 Just as your gastrointestinal system has a path that food and drink follow to be fully processed, social and emotional interactions follow the five levels in the pain processing pathway of the brain.
 Modern brain science has provided us evidence of this pathway and the major functions of each level.
 These are literally five unique, physical parts of the brain.
 Just as the mouth is separate from the liver, so level 1 (the thalamus) is different from level 5 (the left, prefrontal cortex), and each has its own functions.

 Just like the gastrointestinal path can be interrupted as a result of bad input (you vomit), the same is true for your brain.
 When you can’t process social and emotional input well, the relational circuits are “interrupted” and you switch into non-relational (enemy) mode.
 We are in enemy mode when we are using predominantly the left side (logical, analytical, linguistic) side of our brains.
 Let’s walk through the path in the order that information is processed: